 Social and Emotional Milestones

-There are huge changes in social and emotional skill between the ages of 14 and 18.
+There are huge changes in social and emotional skills between ages 14 and 18.
 The emotional maturity of a high school freshman is very different from that of a graduating senior.
-Here’s what you’re likely to see at different ages.
+Here’s what you might see at different ages.

 - Don’t want to talk as much; are argumentative